heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

 from Davis.
 The phylogeny of capitalist reproduction ensures the uneven development of the apocalypse. \
 \
+{{ img(path="@/blog/preprint_editorial_031125_media/photo2.jpeg",
+alt="", caption="The L.A. fires earlier this year were the most destructive on record.", extended_width_pct=-1) }} \
 Other fires on other shores have proven no less devastating.
 Ukraine has seen its military front recede as Russian advancements have recovered territory in the east.
-Facing such dim prospects, the Trump administration has suggested coupling U.S. aid packages and military support with privileged access to Ukraine's rare-earth minerals, crucial for any revival of manufacturing as part of Trump's promised industrial policies.
+While the impasse brought Zelenskyy to the negotiating table, weeks of ceasefire talks have been fraught with tension and posturing, to say the least.
+With the European project facing such dim prospects, the Trump administration has suggested coupling U.S. aid packages and security with privileged access to Ukraine’s rare-earth minerals, along with its oil and natural gas reserves—crucial for any revival of manufacturing as part of Trump’s promised industrial policies—to be controlled through a joint investment fund.
 The Sudanese Civil War rages on, drawing belligerents from competing commodity chains, extractive hinterlands, and rural surplus populations.
 Beset by widespread famine and millions of internally-displaced refugees, the situation is the largest crisis of its kind in the world.
-And, after fifteen months of genocidal wreckage, with at least 60,000 dead and over 100,000 missing, Israel finally and begrudgingly agreed to an armistice and prisoner exchange with Hamas.
-At present, the fragile Gaza ceasefire holds while Israel continues to interfere with aid shipments and escalates its incursions into the West Bank, recovering whatever political legitimacy it can among its fanatical settler constituency.
-Meanwhile, Trump appears to be holding the ceasefire itself hostage as he threatens Gazans with yet another kind of F.I.R.E.: real estate development. \
+And after fifteen months of genocidal wreckage, with at least 50,000 dead and over 100,000 missing, Israel finally and begrudgingly agreed to an armistice and prisoner exchange with Hamas.
+A return to colonial hostilities seemed all but assured during the brief détente, as Israel flouted the terms of the agreement, continuing to shoot Gazans, interfere with aid shipments, cut off electricity and escalate its incursions into the West Bank, recovering whatever political legitimacy it could among its fanatical settler constituency.
+After just two months, the fragile ceasefire collapsed under a cascade of missiles and heavy artillery officially dubbed “Operation Might and Sword.”
+In a single day, the death toll rose by some 400 Palestinians, the majority women and children—one of the deadliest days since the Al-Aqsa Flood.
+As of this writing, hundreds more have died, over a thousand seriously injured, and over 140,000 displaced, as the IDF resumes ground operations and forced evacuations.
+In response to Israel’s continuous disruption of humanitarian aid during the ceasefire, Houthis executed over 190 attacks on shipping traffic in the Red Sea.
+The U.S. responded by hitting Yemen with dozens of airstrikes.
+Not to be outdone, Israel resumed bombing Lebanon, claiming Hezbollah violated its November 2024 ceasefire agreement.
+Meanwhile, Trump continues to threaten Gazans with yet another kind of F.I.R.E.: real estate development. \
 \
 If Palestine is a barometer for liberatory prospects more generally, it is telling that the Gaza War should be the most significant conflict